-Those who prefer back sleeping often experience snoring.
+Back sleeping is not the ideal sleeping posture for snorers.
 This is because the ring of muscles and soft tissue at the back of the throat collapse during sleep.
 As sleepers exhale and air passes through this tissue, it causes a loud vibrating noise.
-A wedge pillow can prevent this by forcing the tongue to fall forward rather than backward, preventing obstruction.
+A wedge pillow can prevent this among these individuals by forcing the tongue to fall forward rather than backward, preventing obstruction.

 For back sleepers, we recommend a wedge pillow with a firmer feel to prevent spinal misalignment so sleepers can wake up with less pain.